mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 It feels highfalutin to say, but the person who makes the final call has to have "product vision."
 They need to be connected with customers, the dev team, and the support teams.
 And for TinyPilot, the only person in that position is me.

-One possible solution is to hire a product manager whose job is to take high level strategy, turn that into a plan, and execute it with the team.
+One possible solution is to hire a product manager whose job is to take high-level strategy, turn that into a plan, and execute it with the team.
 That's not very practical, as it's an additional person to manage and loop into communications with the team.
 I'm currently managing six people, and that feels like my upper bound on how many people I can manage effectively.

 Another possibility is to give an existing team member product manager responsibilities, but that also feels impractical.
 It's not just another chore like bringing in the mail in the morning &mdash; they'd have to be looped in on almost all of the customer and team interactions, so it's another 10-20 hours per week of work.
 And even if we did that, I'm not sure I could train someone to the point where they're making sound product decisions.